As a driver, one of the most basic elements of

 To be fair to Mini’s design team, the flags look great as tail lights, a fun homage to the Mini’s British heritage, but when a driver signals a turn, a pretty major flaw becomes apparent.

-As reported by Jalopnik, the flag-inspired turn signals appear as flickering arrows, much like those seen on fire engines or ambulances.
+Jalopnik, the flag-inspired turn signals appear as flickering arrows, much like those seen on fire engines or ambulances.
 However, and this is kind of a problem, the arrows point the wrong way!

 The model in which this flaw is most apparent is the Mini Countryman.
 Due to its very narrow tail lights, the Union Jack flag is split in two, which creates the illusion of two arrows pointing inwards, towards one another.